 |Challenges of managing uncertainty of low-dose effects in chronic public exposure situations||Medical screening: RP ethics and uncertainties in justification and implementation||Ethics of radiological protection in occupational exposure situations|

-Aspects of justification, trust and acceptability will also be addressed.
-In addition to this, the workshop's Italian hosts will present national radiological protection issues and research.
+Aspects of justification, trust and acceptability were also addressed.
+In addition to this, the workshop's Italian hosts presented national radiological protection issues and research.

-The workshop will be built around parallel breakout session discussions and will focus more on the "values" aspects of radiological protection decision making than on the "science" aspects.
+The workshop was be built around parallel breakout session discussions and focused more on the values aspects of radiological protection decision making than on the science aspects.

 Radiological protection experts involved in decision making and stakeholder involvement, and social scientists working on radiological protection-related understanding and decision-making issues were part of the target audience.

-The workshop will be held over 2.5 days.
-It will include invited speakers along with discussions focusing on the three workshop topics listed above.
-The science and values aspects of each topic will be presented in a plenary, followed by three parallel breakout sessions for a detailed discussion of each of the three key topics.
+The workshop was held over 2.5 days.
+It included invited speakers along with discussions focusing on the three workshop topics listed above.
+The science and values aspects of each topic were presented in a plenary, followed by three parallel breakout sessions for a detailed discussion of each of the three key topics.

-When registering for the workshop, participants will be asked to select their preferences for the three key topics and workshop organisers will assign balanced groups to each breakout session.
-Although all formal presentations will be by invitation, participants may bring short presentations (3-5 minutes maximum) to succinctly present their views and stimulate the discussion during breakout sessions.
+When registering for the workshop, participants were asked to select their preferences for the three key topics and the workshop organisers assigned balanced groups to each breakout session.
+Although all formal presentations were be by invitation, participants could bring short presentations (3-5 minutes maximum) to succinctly present their views and stimulate the discussion during breakout sessions.